stevenandersonz/askintab/README.md

 5. open the side chat with `CRTL + K` or click on the extension icon
 6. click on the settings icon and set the API_KEY of the LLM you want to use

+## Set OpenRouter API KEY
+- Click the extension icon.
+- Click the settings icon.
+- Settings > General > open route api key
+- paste your key then hit enter

 ## Extension Permisions
-- Tabs: to get the text content of a tab when use as a source
+- ActiveTab: enable access to the current page.
-- Scripting: to inject the side chat into the current tab
+- Scripting: To collect the content of the current page
 - Commands: to open the side chat with `CRTL + K`
+- SidePanel: open the chat in a side panel.

 ## Local Dependencies
 these are injected into the current tab when the extension is loaded and they are loaded from the `libs` folder.